ceejbot/ljmigrate/README_windows.txt

 	http://me.in-berlin.de/doc/python/faq/windows.html

-Run through the steps described there to make sure you have python available to run from a command prompt.
+Run through the steps described there to make sure you have python available to run from a DOS command prompt.

 Change directories so you're in the same folder as the script and the config file.
 Run the script this way: